-Five months prior to her father’s death, on October 2, 1951 Princess Elizabeth visited Canada for the first time with her husband Philip, the Duke of Edinburgh.
-An estimated 500,000 people greeted them in Toronto, and Canada Post issued a 4-cent stamp commemorating the event.
+Five months prior to her father’s death, on Oct.
+2, 1951 Princess Elizabeth visited Canada for the first time with her husband Philip, the Duke of Edinburgh.
+About 500,000 people greeted them in Toronto, and Canada’s Post Office Department (now Canada Post) issued a four-cent stamp commemorating the event.

 Released on Oct.
 26, 1951, the four-cent violet stamp (Scott #315) was designed by Herman Herbert Schwartz based on photographs by Sterling Henry Nahum.
 Printed by the Canadian Bank Note Company, it was the last stamp issued in 1951.

 FIRST TELEVISED CORONATION